 I’m starting to regret a little bit now that I’m writing the sequence of events during my Sydney trip.
-But since I already started with Day 1, might as well proceed to the second day.
+But since I already started with Day 1, might as well finish writing about my Day 2.

 Still on the high of finally being in Sydney, I woke up early to prepare my stuff.
 I was going to sleep at Jenn’s place that night.
 So I prepared all my things without knowing something…